Certifying Knowledge Comprehension in LLMs: Certifying knowledge comprehension

-Prior works such as~\citep{shuffling} have shown that LLM performance can vary with information ordering.
-Hence, we shuffle the information in $\contexts$ (line~\ref{alg:context}) to specify that the model's response should be invariant to the ordering of information.
-Our final specification in line~\ref{algo:spec_prop} is the probability that $\llm$ generates any alias of the last node of the path, which is the correct answer to $\query$.
-The specification depends on the choices for the different distributions used at various sampling steps, $\kg$, $\node_1$, and $\maxpathlen$.
-It leads to certificates for the behavior of $\llm$ on a given subgraph of $\kg$ and paths of length at most $\maxpathlen$.
+\textbf{\emph{Shuffling}}.
+Prior works~\citep{shuffling} have shown that LM performance can vary with information ordering.
+Hence, we shuffle the information in provided in prompt, to specify that LM's response should be invariant to information ordering.

+Our property quantifies the probability of observing correct knowledge comprehension for a random multi-hop reasoning prompt, with possible natural noise, developed from $\kg$.
+We formally define the property for $\llm$ as a probabilistic program over $\kg$ in Alg~\ref{alg:prob_prog_spec}.
+We follow the syntax of the imperative probabilistic programming language in~\citep[][Figure 3]{prob_prog_syntax}.
+The language has primitives for sampling from common distributions like Uniform ($\uniform$), Bernoulli ($\bernoulli$), etc., and \texttt{estimateProb(.)} function that outputs the probability of a random variable attaining a certain value.
+We use a generic identifier $\Dist$ (line 1) for samplers of discrete distributions (`$\dots$' denotes samplers for other discrete distributions).
+We use \texttt{any}(.) function to denote that at least $1$ of its inputs is true.

+A prompt for $\llm$ consists of $\query$ and a context $\contexts$ containing information relevant to answer $\query$ (Alg~\ref{alg:prob_prog_spec}, line 6). $\query$ is developed from a randomly sampled DAG $\kg'$, given by the function \texttt{sampleDAG}.
+We elaborate on \texttt{sampleDAG}() in \S\ref{sec:local_spec}. $\kg'$ is transformed into a natural language query with a randomly-selected template from a set of prespecified templates, $\tau$.
+The template samples random aliases of nodes in $\mypath'_{source}$ and relations in $\kg'$ to form a natural language query for $\mypath'_{sink}$. $\contexts$ is formed by concatenating ($\odot$) contexts for all nodes in $\mypath'$, followed by optional shuffling.
+We denote distractor text in $\contexts$ as context of randomly sampled nodes from a distribution $\Dist$ over all distractor nodes of $\mypath'$ in $\nodes$.
+Our final certificate (line 7) quantifies the probability that $\llm$ generates any alias of $\mypath'_{sink}$, which is correct answer.
+The certificate depends on the different sampling steps and is specific to $\kg$.